 - 3.2.1 The Chief Audit Executive is the Internal Audit Consortium Manager who provides the role of the Head of Internal Audit to all organisations part of the Eastern Internal Audit Services.
-The delivery of the annual internal audit plan, and any ad-hoc assignments is provided by an external contractor; TIAA Ltd since 1 April 2015. - 3.2.2 The Internal Audit Consortium Manager reports functionally to the Board and administratively to the Director of Business Development at South Norfolk Council.
-In addition the Internal Audit Consortium Manager also reports administratively to the Section 17 Officer and the Head of Finance at the Broads Authority.

-3.2.3 The Internal Audit Consortium Manager also has a direct line of reporting and unfettered access to the Chief Executive, the Senior Management Team at each Authority and the Chair of the Finance Scrutiny and Audit Committee.
+The delivery of the annual internal audit plan, and any ad-hoc assignments is provided by an external contractor; TIAA Ltd since 1 April 2015.
+The Chief Audit Executive also manages this contract on behalf of all organisations. - 3.2.2 The Internal Audit Consortium Manager reports functionally to the Board and administratively to the Director of Business Development at South Norfolk Council.
+In addition the Internal Audit Consortium Manager also reports administratively to the Section 17 Officer at each organisation (and also the Head of Finance at the Broads Authority). - 3.2.3 The Internal Audit Consortium Manager also has a direct line of reporting and unfettered access to the Chief Executive, the Senior Management Team at each Authority and the Chair of the Audit Committee at each Authority.